jllodra/cmod3/readme.md

 * Settings are not saved yet.
 * Keyboard shortcuts.
 * Play/Stop could be the same button.
-* Adding an AnalizerNode could enable fft visualization.
+* Adding an AnalyserNode could enable fft visualization.

 ## Versions